HunterHoburg/lifeGameFrontend/gameEvents.md

 Positive

 Due to advances in medicine, we can finally grow organs like kidneys and hearts.
-You get a brand new ticker and an extra hand!
+You get a brand new ticker and an extra hip!
 Gain 2 health.

 All those years of eating gluten-free has really paid off; gain 1 health!